Loyola University Chicago

 This course will view the practice of social work in health care as the integration of physical and mental health.
 We will explore in depth the biopsychosocial concomitants of physical and mental disorders.
 The integration of both health and mental health has implications for assessment and intervention and relies upon a person-centered/relation-centered framework.

-SOWK 615 Adolescent Client: Diagnosis and Treatment (3 Credit Hours)
+SOWK 615 Social Work Practice with Adolescents (3 Credit Hours)

 Social workers encounter adolescents in a variety of settings, including schools, mental health, child welfare, medical, juvenile justice, and substance abuse treatment.
 This course seeks to prepare students for direct intervention with adolescents and their families in these settings and within young people's own social contexts.